JetBrains/teamcity-documentation/topics/how-to.md

 If you need to update 32-bit Java to 64-bit JVM, note that the memory usage is almost doubled when switching from 32- to 64-bit.
 Make sure to specify at least twice as much memory as for 32-bit JVM.
 Read how to [change memory settings](configure-server-installation.md#Configure+Memory+Settings+for+TeamCity+Server).

 To update to 64-bit Java, either use the bundled version of Java or:
-1.Update Java to be used by the server.
+1. Update Java to be used by the server.
 2. [Set JVM memory options](server-startup-properties.md).
 It is recommended to set the `-Xmx4g` option for 64-bit JVM.

 ## Install Non-Bundled Version of Tomcat